 To illustrate the size and scope of just a few of these fires, here are some stats.
 The Ferguson Fire near Yosemite started on July 13,2018, burning 96,901 acres.
 Parts of Yosemite were evacuated and Yosemite Valley closed from July 25 to August 10.
 To illustrate how fast it grew, it spread to 828 acres in just the first 24 hours.
 The Carr Fire near Redding, which started on July 23, 2018, ultimately burned 229,651 acres and 1,079 residences.
-The Mendocino Complex Fire started July 27, 2018 and burned 410,203 acres.
-By July 28, it was 42,017 acres.
+The Mendocino Complex Fire started July 27, 2018 and ultimately burned 459,123 acres.
+Within the first 24 hours, it burned 42,017 acres.
 The Donnell Fire near Sonora Pass started August 1, 2018 and burned 36,450 acres.

 The 2018 California wildfire season was so bad that it has its own Wikipedia entry.
 A total of 8,527 fires burned 1,893,913 acres.
 On August 4, a national disaster was declared in Northern California.

 There are many websites that aid in tracking fires and their aftermath.
 The ones that I used the most are listed below.
 I shared these on hiking forums over and over in 2018 as hikers scrambled to develop Plan B, Plan C or were forced to cancel their plans, some of which were in the making for over a year.
 Many John Muir Trail and Pacific Crest Trail hikers had to figure out alternate trailheads and exits while contending with the effects of smoke.
 Some lucked out and found slices of clear air while others left the trail, worried about the health effects of breathing particulate matter or being caught in the path of a fire.